DR. Ken Morgan

 Dr. Ken Morgan obtained degrees in geology, environmental engineering and resource management before starting his career as a professor at TCU in 1978.
 In 1981, he started and became Director of the TCU Center for Remote Sensing and Energy Research for energy resource mapping.

 Dr. Morgan has lectured extensively throughout the U.S., Europe, Asia and the Middle East about resource mapping, energy technology and emerging natural gas markets.
 In 2008, he founded and became Director of the TCU Energy Institute and established an Advisory Board of 24 energy companies.
-He is also the Director of TCU’s new School of Geology, Energy and The Environment.
 He has been appointed by Railroad Commissioner Wayne Christian to the Interstate Oil and Gas Compact Commission, to promote “reason and balance” for our nation’s energy resources.